Ken Krimstein

+Works

 When I Grow Up: Lost Autobiographies of Six Yiddish Teenagers

 This 2021 graphic non-fiction work is based on six of the rescued Yiddish entries for a 1930's contest offered by the Vilna Ghetto's Paper Brigade, 40 members of the Yivo Library at that time.
 At the foot of many pages, Krimstein has included explanatory text for Yiddish expressions related to the Jewish tradition and experiences described in these selected entries.
 More information from this review published by The Forward: Ken Krimstein brings six Yiddish teenagers back to life (forward.com).

 The Three Escapes of Hannah Arendt

 Ken Krimstein published a graphic biography about the turbulent and prolific life of German-Jewish philosopher Hannah Arendt with Bloomsbury.
 Since its release in September 2018, the book received high praise and critical acclaim: Forbes and The Comics Journal selected it as one of the best graphic novels of 2018 and it was one of the finalists of the 2018 National Jewish Book Award.
 The book was featured in other media outlets such as The Guardian, the Chicago Reader, The New York Times and PEN American.